sezna/EthCC-2021/slides/assembly.md

     extcodecopy(_addr, add(o_code, 0x20), 0, size)
 }
 ```
 Note: Here's an assembly example from Solidity's documentation.
-We target our own bytecode, which then is transpiled.
-Therefore,
-our assembly notion looks a bit different as you are actually targeting Fuel Labs' opcodes.
+The Sway compiler currently targets a register-based instruction set, which can be transpiled to EVM.
+Therefore, our assembly notion looks a bit different that you might be used to.
 Let's take a look:

 ----